canmet-energy/btap_ml/_sources/usage/weather.rst.txt

 The weather data is received from a `GitHub repo <https://raw.githubusercontent.com/NREL/openstudio-standards/nrcan/data/weather/>`_.

-Weather data can be automatically preprared from the information found in the ``input_config.yml`` configuration file.
+Weather data can be automatically preprared from the information found in the input building .xlsx files.
 The ``prepare_weather.py`` script can be used to process and save weather data.

+Although ``prepare_weather.py`` can be used to process the weather files directly, within the training and running pipelines, the weather is processed as part of the data preprocessing step by loading all weather files attached to buildings in the input file(s).
+The contents of this subsection outline how the weather data is processed.

 .. code::